Does Your First Chapter Contain These 5 Reader-Hooking Elements?

 That means something big has to happen in chapter one that changes this person’s life in an irreversible way.
 In a romance novel, this is usually some combination of the meet-cute and the inciting incident.
 Your hero has to meet their future love interest, and something has to happen that will mean there will be conflict between them.

-The reader should end the chapter knowing: life for this person is never going to be the same.
+The reader should end the chapter knowing: this person’s life will never be the same.
 And they need to find out what that looks like!

 If you are struggling with these 5 elements, you would benefit from a developmental editor.
 Don’t let people x-out of your book and move onto the next romance novel on their list.
 Keep them reading by hitting all these things in chapter one.